-The $25 million in Fanatics contributions might appear to signal Rubin’s desire to have a sports betting platform operational by the time legalization comes to California.
+The $25 million in Fanatics contributions might appear to signal Rubin’s desire to have a sports betting platform operational by the time California sports betting becomes legal.

 That, of course, could be as soon as November, when the rival Prop 26 and Prop 27 sports betting ballot initiatives square off in a statewide referendum.
 Prop 26 would legalize sports betting in-person at California tribal casinos and the state’s four horse racetracks.
 Prop 27 would legalize sports betting online.

 Fanatics is also reportedly hiring 60 people for its betting and gaming division, BetFanatics, which will be led by former FanDuel CEO Matt King, per Legal Sports Report.

 IF PROP 27 PASSES … Potential California Sportsbook Promos

 Rubin made an appearance with host Colin Cowherd this week on FanDuel’s podcast, “The Volume,” and his comments belied any quick quest to dominate the California sports betting market.

 Rather, he stressed the inherent business-to-consumer nature of Fanatics, and a long-term goal to provide myriad services, including sports betting in the digital space.